Depression And Suicide

 The daily lives of people experiencing homelessness are stressful, dangerous, traumatic, and often take a toll on their mental health.
 Access to adequate housing that meets a certain standard of living is a social determinant of mental health status.
 People can go without many things but going without a safe and comfortable space to live can be catastrophic for one’s general well-being.
 Homelessness itself can trigger a mental illness or worsen an existing condition, without even considering other factors such as poverty, personal conflicts, death of a loved one, serious medical condition, social isolation and other personal issues.

-The literature confirms that people experiencing homelessness tend to have poorer mental health and have higher prevalence of mental illnesses than the general population.
-However, it’s important to note that not all homeless people have or will ever develop a mental health condition.
-Yet, for those who do, contrary to the stereotype of the homeless person suffering with psychosis, depression and suicidal behaviours are more commonly reported.
+Studies confirm that people experiencing homelessness tend to have poorer mental health and have higher prevalence of mental illnesses than the general population.
+However, it’s important to note that not all people experiencing homelessness have or will ever develop a mental health condition.
+Yet, for those who do, contrary to the stereotype of the person experiencing homelessness suffering with psychosis, depression and suicidal behaviours are more commonly reported.

-Mental Health Commission of Canada estimates that up to 50% of homeless people have a mental illness.
-A Toronto study found that 66% of homeless people experienced serious depression sometime in their lifetime, and 56% did so in the past year.
+Mental Health Commission of Canada estimates that up to 50% of people experiencing homelessness have a mental illness.
+A Toronto study found that 66% of people experiencing homelessness experienced serious depression sometime in their lifetime, and 56% did so in the past year.
 Because mood disorders such as depression usually first appear in adolescence or young adulthood, youth tend to have the highest prevalence of depression than any other group.

-Rates of depression are alarmingly high among the homeless youth population.
+Rates of depression are alarmingly high among youth experiencing homelessness.
 Considering the social factors that impact mental health, this population is clearly a population at higher risk.
-Negative impact on mental health often begins well before a young person becomes homeless.
+Negative impact on mental health often begins well before a young person experiences homelessness.
 Unhealthy family relationships, family breakdown, poverty, physical, emotional and sexual abuse, histories of domestic violence and neglect are known factors that impact this population.
-Given the extent of adversity that youth experience even before becoming homeless, it is no surprise that nearly one in three homeless youth suffers from depression.
+Given the extent of adversity that youth face even before experiencing homelessness, it is no surprise that nearly one in three youth experiencing homelessness suffers from depression.

 Homelessness is often described as a process of repeated exposures of stressful circumstances and being immersed in unsafe or dangerous environments.
 These reoccurring and ongoing negative experiences can have devastating outcomes for those with depression thinking of suicide.